 Growing Shiitake Mushrooms and Other Specialty Crops

 My husband, Rex Inman, and I own Fogwood Food, LLC.
-We specialize in growing specialty crops, things like asparagus, ghost peppers, oyster mushrooms, shiitake mushrooms, and baby ginger…but, particularly Shiitake mushrooms.
+We specialize in growing specialty crops, such as asparagus, ghost peppers, oyster mushrooms, shiitake mushrooms, and baby ginger, particularly shiitake mushrooms.
 When we began growing shiitakes in 2004, we sold them at farmers’ markets from spring to fall.
 The market allowed us to educate folks about the wonderful flavor and health benefits of shiitake mushrooms.

-We grew our small farm business part-time until our retirements in 2013 when we were able to devote all our energies to the company.
+We grew our small farm business part-time until our retirements in 2013, when we could devote all our energies to the company.
 During that time, our customer base grew and transitioned from farmers’ markets to restaurants and stores.
 It was apparent that we needed the capability of producing mushrooms year-long—including the cold winter months.
 That’s when we decided that a Growing Spaces Geodesic Dome Greenhouse would be the perfect environment for our winter production.
 So, in 2016, we purchased our very own 18-foot dome kit, and by the fall of 2016, we were ready to introduce shiitake mushroom logs into our cozy Dome.
 Since then, we have been thrilled with the resulting production of mushrooms.
-I am excited to share some of the things we have learned throughout the years with other Growing Dome Enthusiasts.
+I am excited to share what we have learned throughout the years with other Growing Dome Enthusiasts.

 Unlike many other mushrooms that grow on compost or manure-based potting media, shiitake mushrooms grow on logs.
 We grow our Shiitake mushrooms in hardwood logs that Rex harvests from our property each January.
-The best logs are from hardwood trees, particularly oak and sugar maple.
-Fun Fact “shii” is “from hardwood trees” in Japanese.
+The best logs are from hardwood trees, mainly oak and sugar maple.
+Fun Fact: “shii” is “from hardwood trees” in Japanese.

 Cultivating Shiitake Mushrooms

 This spawn will “colonize” throughout the grain of the logs over the next six months.
 This process is called a “spawn run”.
 These logs are ready to begin producing/fruiting mushrooms by October of the same year.
-Mushrooms will pop through the bark of the log and quickly be ready to harvest.
-A single log will keep producing mushrooms until the log is literally a pile of mulch!
+Mushrooms will pop through the log’s bark and quickly be ready to harvest.
+A single log will keep producing mushrooms until the log is a pile of mulch!

 Left naturally, most logs will produce mushrooms in the spring and fall.
 In order for us to attempt to regulate the production and keep a steady supply for stores and chefs, we soak a few logs each and every day by submerging them in a vat of water overnight.
 This process is called “shocking”, and it helps “force” the log to produce.
 Transferring logs in and out of the Dome in cold winter months to have a warm environment helps us keep that regular supply of mushrooms for our customers.